 How Do You Know If You Are Approved for Disability?

-The best way to know if you have been approved for Social Security Disability benefits is to wait for a letter to arrive in the mail.
+The best way to know if you have been approved for Social Security Disability benefits is to wait for a written notice to arrive in the mail.
 If you are approved for disability benefits you will receive a Notice of Award letter from the Social Security Administration.
-Applicants whose claims for disability benefits are denied will receive a Notice of Disapproved Claim.
+Applicants whose claims for disability benefits are denied will receive a Notice of Disapproved Claim rather than an award letter.
 You can check the status of your claim online, but it will not indicate whether your claim for Social Security Disability benefits was approved or denied, only the status of a decision by the Social Security Administration.

 The Request for Reconsideration

 A reconsideration is a complete review of the disability case by someone other than the person who made the original decision.
 The Social Security Administration will reevaluate all evidence, plus any additional evidence submitted, and issue a new decision as to whether you qualify to receive disability benefits.
-You can either submit a written Request for Reconsideration (Form SSA-561-U2) or you can submit a Request for Reconsideration online.
+You can either submit a written Request for Reconsideration (Form SSA-561-U2) or you can submit a Request for Reconsideration online with the SSA website.